-I AM AN ASSISTANT PROFESSOR IN STANFORD’S GRADUATE SCHOOL OF EDUCATION.
+I AM AN ASSOCIATE PROFESSOR IN STANFORD’S GRADUATE SCHOOL OF EDUCATION.

 Overall, my work focuses on the rise and globalization of a culture emphasizing rational, scientific thinking and expansive forms of rights.
 Empirically, I draw on two settings – education systems and organizations – to show how the institutionalization of these new cultural emphases transforms societies worldwide.
 A main area of research looks at changes to citizenship education textbooks worldwide.
 Studies show increases in emphases on human rights, environmentalism, student empowerment, and diversity.
 A second area of work investigates the rise and transformation of formal organization.
 Many projects focus on the charitable sector, examining topics such as the rise of scientific goals (like research and evaluation), the use of strategic planning, formal responses to restrictions on political activity, and the emergence of codes of conduct.